Olical/dotfiles/README.md

 You can install everything listed in my `packages.txt` with `yaourt -S --needed --noconfirm $(cat packages.txt)`.
 The `--noconfirm` is optional, but it makes the AUR stuff far quicker, there's a lot of questions otherwise.

+You may have to install `termite` separately first since it asked me a question on install which stopped the process.
+It wanted to replace a conflicting package which I agreed to.

+You can set zsh as your shell with `chsh -s $(which zsh)`.

 ## Author

 [Oliver Caldwell][] / [@OliverCaldwell][]